dat-ecosystem-archive/docs/docs/faq.md

 Yes.
 We are currently developing the serialization format (like .zip archives) called [SLEEP](/sleep) so that third-party libraries can read data without reimplementing all of hyperdrive (which is node-only).

+### Can multiple people write to one archive?

+Dat uses one keypair to verify that only one writer is allowed to add or update files in a Dat.
+This means that all peers connecting to the data are read-only right now.
+If the original creator of the dat loses the keypair, the data can no longer be updated.

+We are interested in implementations of multi-party writers to dat.
+Come talk to us in #dat on freenode for more information.

 ## Security & Privacy

 ### Is data shared over Dat encrypted?